arjunbojja1/studybuddy_scheduler/README.md

 StudyBuddy Scheduler is built in Python and provides a web based interface using ReactPy and runs from the command line.

+StudyBuddy Scheduler was created by Arjun Bojja and Ryan Flynn.

 ---

 ## Features